Handbook for NEW DevOps Engineers

 brew install terraform

-- Optional (but recommended)- VSCode is a good IDE (unless you're a vim user ๐).
+- VSCode is a good IDE (unless you're a vim user ๐).
 It has useful plugins for DevOps.

 - iTerm2 + zsh + oh-my-zsh.